K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 ### <div id='15'/> 3.1.2.1.6.
 Search for user information by instance ID search criteria
-1. Repository Contributors can be seached from the search tab at the left side of Users list page.
+1. Repository Contributors can be searched from the search tab on the left side of the Users list page.
 Enter or click the magnifying glass after entering the ID or Name to search.
 ![024]

-2. Using of capital letters doesn't matter at the Users list page.
+2. Using of capital letters doesn't matter on the User's list page.
 Contributors can be searched according to authority other than the search function (All/Administrator/User) and (All/Active/Inactive).
 ![025]